Cave Cleanup With Wanderlust Tours

 Each spring, over 200 volunteers get together for the annual Smith Rock Spring Thing, an organized event that gathers climbers, hikers, and lovers of the park to give back through trail work, trash pickup, and fix stairs, among other projects.
 Volunteers are rewarded with a most excellent party afterwards, but more importantly, the good feeling that you helped to keep a special place so very special.

-Central Oregon Trail Alliance is making things happen at their annual Biketoberfest trail work party, and needs your help to put some of our favorite riding spots to bed for the winter.
-After you’re done putting in the trail work, Pine Mountain Sports will be hosting the post-work BBQ on the lawn, complete with lunch and a free beer.
+Central Oregon Trail Alliance is making things happen at their annual Trail Love work party, and needs your help to put some of our favorite riding spots to bed for the winter.
+After you’re done putting in the trail work, LOGE Entrada will be hosting the post-work BBQ on the lawn, complete with lunch and a free beer.

 As the snow melts away from Mt.
 Bachelor, and the summer season comes to an end, a lot of things that don’t belong on the mountain end up there.
 Garbage, lost cell phones, more garbage, and well, you get the point.
-Enter Mountain Cleanup Day from Mt.
+Enter Mountain Clean Up Day from Mt.
 Bachelor.
-The Mountain Clean Up Day at Mt.
-Bachelor will be held on Saturday, September 9 starting at 11:00 a.m.
-They’ll provide the trash bags and offer all participants a free ride up the Pine Marten lift.
+They provide the trash bags and offer all participants a free ride up the Pine Marten lift.
 From there, they’ll be assigned an area to hike back down to West Village while collecting litter along the way.

 The Deschutes River is important to every part of Bend’s economy.
 From the water it delivers to farmers, to the fish who call it home, the river is a way of life in Bend.
 For these reasons, river lovers come together every spring to clean up and give back to the river, as part of the annual Deschutes River Cleanup.